One of the first heavy guns of the "New Navy" of the late 1800s.

 Mark 1 consisted of A tube, jacket, 19 hoops and an elevating band with integral trunnions.
 Mark 1 Mod 1 had no trunnions.
 The Mark 2 was similar, but had the hoops differently arranged, did not have integral trunnions and had its rear sights controlled by worm and miter gears.

-Two guns from the cruiser Boston are currently (2010) on display at Hamlin Park in Shoreline, Washington.
+Two guns from the cruiser Boston are currently (2019) on display at Hamlin Park in Shoreline, Washington.
 A plaque at the site states that one of these guns fired the first shot at the Battle of Manila Bay on 1 May 1898.
+See photograph below.

 |Designation||8"/30 (20.3 cm) Marks 1 and 2|